-Stage Description Action Required Stop Components for High-Level Services This will stop all components for High- Level Services.
+Stage Description Action Required Prepare Upgrade You should stop all YARN queues, all long-running applications on Slider, and deactivate & kill all running Storm topologies.
+Perform the actions to prepare for the upgrade.
+Stop Components for High-Level Services This will stop all components for High- Level Services.
 This includes all master components except those of HDFS, HBase, ZooKeeper and Ranger.
 None Perform Backups This is a confirmation step used to confirm that you have taken proper backups before proceeding.
 You must acknowledge the prompt for database backups.
 Stop Components for Core Service Stops all components with HDFS, HBase, ZooKeeper and Ranger.
 None Update Target Stack Updates the stack version in Ambari to the target version.
+There is no downgrade past this point.
 None Update Service Configs Updates (i.e. transfers or replaces) any configurations that are necessary for the upgrade.
 None Restart Components Restarts all core components such as ZooKeeper, Ranger, HDFS, YARN, MapReduce2 and various Clients (Tez, Pig, Sqoop).
 None All Service Checks All Service Checks are performed against the cluster.
 If any service check fails, you will be prompted to Ignore and Continue, Downgrade or Retry.
 If you selected the "Skip all Service Check failures" option, you will only be prompted at the completion of all of the Service Checks.